johnwcowan/r7rs-work/StructuresCowan.md

 `(struct-reader ` *schema*`)`

-These macros are equivalent to the corresponding procedures beginning with `make-`, except that it is an error unless the schemas are literals or quasiquoted literals.
-They are provided so that
-an implementation can compile a constant schema into appropriate code.
+These macros are equivalent to the corresponding procedures beginning with `make-`, except that it is an error if the schemas are not literals.
+They are provided so that an implementation can compile a constant schema into appropriate code.
 However, they may also expand directly into their `make-` equivalents.